- Attribution refers to the act of citation–i.e., the act of identifying the original source for a summary, paraphrase, or quote.

 In order to assess what sort of citation style they need to follow, writers need to assess their rhetorical situation and consider genre conventions.

-Serious repercussions, both in and out of the classroom, may follow when writers fail to cite their sources.
+Serious repercussions, both in and out of the classroom, may follow when writers fail to cite sources.